jaspector

 No general county building permit is issued.
 Verified county permits apply to OSSF and floodplain development.
 Commercial and multifamily projects should be routed to the Parker County Fire Marshal / PCESD1 review process.

-Typical processing time is OSSF within 5 days for complete applications, up to 30 days if problems must be resolved; floodplain within 5 days for complete applications..
+Building permit processing times in unincorporated Parker County, TX typically run OSSF within 5 days for complete applications, up to 30 days if problems must be resolved; floodplain within 5 days for complete applications..
+Timelines can vary based on project complexity and current department workload.